 Nearly everyone that qualifies for university has the ability to graduate within three years.
 That should be your primary goal.
 But by itself, that little piece of paper you receive at the end of your labours is really just that: a sign that you have achieved the minimum of what is required.
 To really benefit, you need to extract more from what universities have to offer academically and socially.
 See your first year as the foundation of your future, and build it as strong as possible.
 Don’t waste chances to connect wider, to investigate deeper, to explore further.
 It’s an exhilarating ride.
 Make it a meaningful one too.

-If you’ve read this far and you haven’t applied to an institution yet please have a look at the deadlines for tertiary institutions here.
+If you’ve read this far and you haven’t applied to an institution yet please have a look at the deadlines for tertiary institutions.
 Make sure you hand in all required documentation and complete all necessary tests.
 We wish you the best of luck!

-FYI: If you want to read more of Jason Fourie’s blog, head on over here.
+FYI: If you want to read more of Jason Fourie’s blog, head on over to his website.